The bottom line: Vivint can teach an old house new tricks

 SimpliSafemay not be best in show, but it is a solid pick for a professionally monitored DIY system.
 There’s no contract or cancellation fees, so it requires much less commitment (and cleanup) than a puppy.
 Installation is also easy enough to complete in an hour.
 Simply plug in the smart hub, place the sensors, and connect them together through the app.

-We elected SimpliSafe as our top pick for cat owners because of its DIY setup.
+SimpliSafe is a great choice for cat owners because of its DIY setup.
 You know your cat better than anyone else (and even then, they can be unpredictable).
 Setting up your own security system lets you adjust for your cat’s climbing, chewing, or sleeping habits.
 Even small cats can trip a motion sensor if they tend to scale cabinets and bookshelves while you’re gone.
 Installing your own system can help you avoid false alarms and keep your kitties happy.

 Each package comes with a range of safety, emergency, and home automation equipment.
 We were disappointed to see that CO detectors were missing from the lineup and that the motion sensors have a low weight range—bad news for pets over 30 pounds.